 NIRSpec Detector Performance

-The JWST NIRSpec detectors, NRS1 and NRS2, have been tested to characterize read noise, detector gain, dark current, non-linearity, saturation, quantum efficiency, persistence, and inter-pixel capacitance.
+The JWST NIRSpec detectors, NRS1 and NRS2, performance has been characterized for read noise, detector gain, dark current, non-linearity, saturation, quantum efficiency, persistence, and inter-pixel capacitance.

 On this page